Baplar/ResoniteLinuxSplitteningPatches/README.md

 2. Install [MelonLoader](https://melonwiki.xyz/) in the `Renderer` sub-folder of your Resonite install folder.
 This should be at `$HOME/.local/share/Steam/steamapps/common/Resonite/Renderer` for a default install.
 6. Download [the latest release of the mod](https://github.com/Baplar/ResoniteLinuxSplitteningPatches/releases/download/v0.1.0/ResoniteLinuxSplitteningPatches.zip).
 7. Extract the contents of the downloaded zip file into your Resonite install folder.
+8. Add `-LoadAssembly Libraries/ResoniteModLoader.dll` at the end of your launch options in the Steam properties of Resonite (if you already have some, make sure these go after `%command%`)
-8. Start the game.
+9. Start the game.
 If you want to verify that the mod is working you can check your Resonite logs.

 ## Credits